marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iachar.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IACHAR, ASCII collating sequence, collating sequence, ASCII, conversion, to integer

 .. _iachar:

-.. index:: IACHAR

-.. index:: ASCII collating sequence

-.. index:: collating sequence, ASCII

-.. index:: conversion, to integer

 IACHAR --- Code in ASCII collating sequence
 ********************************************